ElotlMX/Complexity-Model/README.md

 ``python main.py --input_directory``

-input_directory is a directory containing a parallel corpus, where each file corresponds to a language
+input_directory should be a directory containing a parallel corpus, where each file corresponds to a language (each file must be already tokenized).

 Corpora for the languages mentioned in the article were pre-processed and extracted from:
 - [The Parallel Bible Corpus](http://www.christianbentz.de/MLC2019_data.html)